-- learn in Module 7, you can create a motion guide when you want to move an object along a - path that isn't straight.
-In addition to motion tweens, which are used to moves objects, you - can also create shape tweens.
+For example, take a look at this animated sequence.
+Here, I'm moving the truck across learn in Module 7, you can create a motion guide when you want to move an object along a path that isn't straight.
+In addition to motion tweens, which are used to moves objects, you can also create shape tweens.
 These enable you to change the shapes of objects.
-You will - learn about both types of tweens in Module 6. - Build Interactive Movies - In addition to simple animation, you can use Flash to build interactive Web sites.
-You - could, for example, create a Flash movie that enables the visitor to choose between several - different movie clips or even between different soundtracks.
-Because Flash is object - oriented, your movies already know how to interact with users.
-All you need to do is to tell - your movies what you want them to do when the user does something, like click a button.
+You will learn about both types of tweens in Module 6.

+Flash actually offers several different ways to move and reshape objects.
+As you will could, for example, create a Flash movie that enables the visitor to choose between several different movie clips or even between different soundtracks.
+Because Flash is object oriented, your movies already know how to interact with users.
+All you need to do is to tell your movies what you want them to do when the user does something, like click a button